build-your-own-internet/byoi/future/name-resolution/003-nr-authoritative-server/README.md

 For our super simple installation, we're only interested in `server` and `zone`.

 As you saw, there's a `listen` option in `server` that allows you to specify an IP address.
 This configures Knot to answer DNS queries that come in on that IP address or subnet.
-For the sake of simplifying our little internet, we're just going to have Knot listen for ANYTHING AND EVERYTHING that hits our server.
-We're going to set that listen to `0.0.0.0@53`.
+We're going to have Knot listen on the IP address that we've defined for this server on our little internet (`2.0.0.107`).

 `@53`???
 What's that?
 Port 53 is the [RFC identified](https://www.rfc-editor.org/rfc/rfc1035#page-32) port for handling DNS queries.
 So, in the address above, we're telling Knot to listen on all interfaces on TCP and UDP port 53!